shaharzep/decisions-knowledge-graph-data/evals/judge-prompts/llm-as-a-judge_STAGE 2A.md

-# Belgian Legal Provision Extraction — Evaluation Judge (v3.6 - Mixed Range+List Fix)
+# Belgian Legal Provision Extraction — Evaluation Judge (v3.8 - Context-Agnostic Extraction)

 You are evaluating whether provision extraction is production-ready.
 Compare EXTRACTED OUTPUT against ORIGINAL SOURCE.
-Enforce zero hallucinations and correctness of priority fields.
 Work silently and return JSON only.

-**v3.6 Update:** Fixed judge logic to handle mixed range+list citations.
-When source contains BOTH a range ("articles 31 tot 37bis") AND a separate list ("articles 31, 32, 33") for same act, intermediate articles from the list are CORRECT, not range over-expansion.
+**CRITICAL EXTRACTION RULE - NO CONTEXT ANALYSIS:**
+**If text contains "article/artikel [NUMBER] of/van/du [PARENT ACT]" → It MUST be extracted.**

+**Context NEVER matters.
+Extract regardless of:**
+- ❌ "not requested for application" → STILL EXTRACT
+- ❌ "not applicable" → STILL EXTRACT
+- ❌ "mentioned but not applied" → STILL EXTRACT
+- ❌ "incorrectly cited" / "mistakenly referenced" → STILL EXTRACT
+- ❌ "does not apply" / "rejected" → STILL EXTRACT
+- ❌ "not concerned" / "not cited" → STILL EXTRACT
+- ❌ **ANY negative or qualifying context** → STILL EXTRACT

+**DO NOT analyze whether something is a "real citation" vs "just mentioned" - this distinction does NOT exist.**

+**Example:** "article 44 of W.C.O. not requested for application" → This IS a valid provision citation.
+MUST be extracted.

+**The ONLY 3 exceptions (do NOT extract):**
+1. Case law citations (court decisions: "Cass., 15 juli 2014, P.14.1029.N")
+2. Bare acts (no article number: "loi du 8 août 1983")
+3. Person references ("de personen bedoeld in artikel X")

 ## Priority fields (must be correct)
 1) IDs: internalProvisionId, internalParentActId